-The venue was suitably dodgy, the Belconnen Soccer Club dazzled us with brown decor and mirrors and violently-patterned carpet.
+The venue was the local soccer club.
 There were chicken wings and mini-spring rolls and ham/cheese/tomato sandwiches and a bar.
 It was going to be a fun night.

 My sister and I were mortified.
 We launched into a bitchy routine of stage whispers: